 What is Tobacco Addiction?

-Why Nicotine is So Harmful?
+Why is Nicotine so Harmful?

 The following are some examples.
-First, nicotine can cause stomachache and other stomach diseases.
+First, nicotine can cause stomachaches and other stomach diseases.
 Second, it can increase blood pressure and heart rate and even cause arrhythmia and heart disease.
 Third, it can damage endobronchitis and cause bronchitis.
 Fourth, it damages brain cells and causes central nervous system diseases.
 What’s worse, nicotine can cause cancer.